-Studio

-Space for one car per
+Studio Space for one car per unit

-unit 1 Bedroom

-Space for one car per
+1 Bedroom Space for one car per unit

-unit

-2 Bedroom

-Space for two cars per unit
+2 Bedroom Space for two cars per unit

-3+ Bedroom

-Space for two cars per unit
+3+ Bedroom Space for two cars per unit

-- (2) Multiple family dwellings 1 space per unit 1.5 Spaces per unit.
+(2) Multiple family dwellings 1.5

-- (3) Rooming or boarding house,

-Transient Lodging
+1.5 Spaces per unit.

-Spaces equal to 80% of the

-number of guest accommodations

-plus one additional space for each

-owner, manager or employee.
+(3) Rooming or boarding house, Transient Lodging Spaces equal to 80% of the number of guest accommodations plus one additional space for each owner, manager or employee.